Railcards, 0% overdrafts and discount cards; banks love reeling new students in with goodies, and the latest batch of accounts are out.

 When you apply for debt products, including a bank account with an overdraft, the bank will credit score you to decide how desirable a customer you are based on behavioural predictions from your previous financial data.

 As a student, it's likely there'll be very little data on you, which makes credit scoring very difficult.
 Sadly this can leave some students rejected due to ridiculous anomalies, and there may be no rhyme, reason or solution to this.
-Read the Credit Scoring guide for more info.
+Read the Build Your Credit History and the main Credit Scoring guides for more info.

 DON'T pick based on the closest branch or ATM